Tips for making your call centre agents more efficient and your customers happier

 One of the main challenges facing contact centres is balancing the right number of skilled agents against the forecasted call volume.
 With a work-force management solution, you will have access to forecasting and monitoring tools that help optimize resource planning and effectively control costs.

 Another way to easily control downtime is to have agents switch from handling inbound calls to making outbound calls during low volume call periods throughout the day.
 If agents aren’t fielding customer calls, have them make sales, follow-up or survey calls.
 Not only do these calls minimize downtime and boost employee productivity, but they can be also used to proactively reach out to customers, for example, to remind them of appointments.
 This increases agent productivity by automating outbound calls and simple messaging, improves business processes and services by collecting customer feedback, and enables you to proactively reach out to customers and provide advanced, self-service options.

-For more information on any Olive services please contact info@Olive.co.uk
+For more information on any Onecom services please contact info@Onecom.co.uk

 This blog is produced in conjunction with Mitel, our cloud contact centre partner.